greymd/ttcopy-deb/README.md

 $ cd dpkg-ttcopy/ttcopy-template
 $ dch -i
 # => Increment versioning and put descriptions of the package build.
-# Please refer to :Versioning section in this file.
+# Please refer to "Versioning" section in this file.

 # Fetch ttcopy which has given VERSION
 $ cd ../ttcopy.git